Chapter 4: Team Culture

 • Weather challenges better

-Teams that don't:
+Teams that do not:

 • Burn out faster